Hedgehogo/chumsky/guide/getting_started.md

 ### Compilation times

 Chumsky's heavy use of Rust's type system can result in parsers taking some time to compile.
-In particular, a common cause of long compilation times are long chains of [`Parser::or`], which sadly tend to produce exponential behaviour in Rust's trait solver.
+In particular, a common cause of long compilation times are long chains of [`UnitParser::or`], which sadly tend to produce exponential behaviour in Rust's trait solver.

 **Don't fear!
 There are solutions.**

-1. Replace long (more than a handful of cases) [`Parser::or`] chains with [`choice`], which has identical behaviour but gives Rust's trait solver a much easier time.
+1. Replace long (more than a handful of cases) [`UnitParser::or`] chains with [`choice`], which has identical behaviour but gives Rust's trait solver a much easier time.

-2. Use [`Parser::boxed`] at the end of longer parser chains to perform type erasure, thereby reducing the amount of work Rust needs to do to understand your parser.
+2. Use [`UnitParser::boxed`] at the end of longer parser chains to perform type erasure, thereby reducing the amount of work Rust needs to do to understand your parser.
 If you've been using Rust for a while, your first intention might be to feel nauseous as such a suggestion: "*allocation?* In *my* high-performance code? *No thanks*".
 However, remember that this allocation only occurs on parser *creation*, not during the parsing process.
 A few strategically placed